devmike123/Luca/README.md

 # Jarvis

-An amazing online Python project which allows you to complete your task,open google, play songs in Youtube and much more!!!
+An amazing voice assistant, made using Python, that allows you to complete your task,open google, play songs in Youtube and much more!!!
 - This project is given for educational purposes only!!!
 We don't provide hosting or running support for this project!!!

 :bangbang: | Jarvis is currently available on Desktop and Laptops only!
 Android version coming soon!